For Immediate Help Call 911 24/7 Crisis Hotline (814) 454-8161 Quickly leave this site

 Shelter

-Hospitality House, the precursor to SafeNet, was founded by a group of interfaith women in 1974 as a private non-profit organization with a mission of providing temporary emergency shelter for women and their children in times of crisis.
+A group of interfaith women founded Hospitality House, the precursor to SafeNet, in 1974 as a private nonprofit dedicated to providing emergency shelter for women and their children in crisis.

 Bridge House